Bulb customer? The takeover by Octopus is now complete – here's what you need to know

 After a year-long process to find a buyer, the Government agreed a deal with Octopus at the end of October 2022.
 Final approval of the deal was expected in mid-November, but was delayed after other energy firms reportedly raised concerns that they had not had enough time to examine the transaction.

 The High Court later ruled that the transfer could go ahead, and the deal was completed shortly before midnight on Tuesday 20 December.
 Customers will remain on Bulb's systems for now, but will be moved to Octopus's systems in the coming months – when it's time for you to be moved across, Octopus will be in touch.

-However, other energy firms are still challenging the deal through what's known as a 'judicial review' – a type of court case that allows the lawfulness of a government decision to be challenged.
-This is due to happen in the New Year, though it is unclear what will happen if the court rules against the Government's decision.
-It could potentially have to pay damages, or even – in the most extreme case – reverse the transfer.
+However, other energy firms continued to challenge the deal through what's known as a 'judicial review' – a type of court case that allows the lawfulness of a government decision to be challenged.
+On 31 March 2023, these legal challenges were dismissed by the High Court.

 Martin: 'A decent outcome for Bulb customers'

 MoneySavingExpert.com founder Martin Lewis gave his initial reaction after the deal was announced at the end of October: